deli91Statistics/PFF/README.md

 # Syllabus - Introduction to Python for Finance

-In this course, we will introduce basic python concepts and explore their use in financial context.
-This course is aimed for students who want to learn python from scratch.
+In this course, we will introduce basic python concepts and explore their use in financial econometrics.

+First, we demonstrate how to use python to manipulate data.
+Given any project, "data crunching" usually consumes most of the time hence it is essential to have a good command of the vast amount of tools python offers.
+In particular, we will investigate packages such as pandas and numpy.

+The second part of the course introduces financial time series.
+Here, we will discuss their unique characteristics also known as "stylized facts" and different approaches on how to model them.

+Prerequisites on programming languages:
+No python knowledge is required although a basic understanding of coding principles is helpful.
+We will not discuss the theory of the language itself.
+The focus is set on its application.

+Prerequisites on theory:
+A basic understanding of univeriate time series is helpful but not required.
+Basic statistical concepts and some linear algebra.

-## Chapter 0: Collaboration Tools and Setup
+## Chapter 1: Collaboration Tools and Setup
 - usage of Git and Github
 - setup of Python development with virtual environment
 - lecture notes will be done with jupyter/colab notebook